 and equipment to paint, gild, glaze and fire these plates creating some absolutely amazing works of art.

-The vast majority (probably up to 80%) of all the Royal Vienna style plates were decorated on porcelain blanks made by
+The vast majority (up to 90%) of all the Royal Vienna style plates were decorated on porcelain blanks made

-Hutschenreuther factory.
-The factory used two marks, a shield (most of the time) and a circle (rarely) with letters CMHR in it.
-All
+by Hutschenreuther factory, marked with either a shield or a circle with letters CMHR in it.

 All Hutschenreuther plates have one of these two marks impressed on the back, together with a number